An energised city with intense cultural, artistic and intellectual activity, Madrid is the perfect place to explore.

 All that shopping might leave you feeling peckish, so we’ve got a selection of great cafés, bars and restaurants for you enjoy.
 If you’ve booked an early morning flight, you’ll find plenty of coffee shops like Costa and Caffé Nero.
 If you’d like a sit-down meal, All Bar One has great variety, or Giraffe has cuisines from all over the world.
 If you’d prefer to grab something for the plane, Wrapchic serve authentic Indian Grab & Go options, Pret a Manger has everything from sandwiches to soups, and Burger King is your fast food go-to.

-We’ve got three airport lounges , where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.
+We’ve got five airport lounges , where you can enjoy complimentary food and drinks, unlimited WIFI and great runway views before you fly.
 If you’re travelling on business, book into the Regus Express Lounge, which includes workstations (ThinkPods), comfy seating, laptop stands, secure Wi-Fi and printers and scanners.

 The airport’s convenient location makes it very accessible by every mode of transportation.
 If you’re driving, you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via a free courtesy shuttle bus.
 Book a car park space online in advance and save up to 50%.

 If you prefer to take public transport, you will find bus services running directly to the airport or regular trains to Birmingham International train station.
-There is a free and frequent Air Rail Link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station which takes you to the terminal in just two minutes.

 To find out about our other services, head to our terminal facilities page.